 Mass disaster lawyers from Baum, Hedlund are very familiar with the aftermath of train accidents and the personal injury and wrongful death litigation that follows after these train tragedies.
 The firm has over 25 years of experience investigating these crashes and representing train accident victims.

-Mechanical engineer and attorney, Paul J. Hedlund, also a senior partner at the Baum Hedlund firm, has also worked on many of the firm’s train disaster cases.
+Mechanical engineer and attorney, Paul J. Hedlund, also a senior shareholder at the Baum Hedlund firm, has also worked on many of the firm’s train disaster cases.
 He also testified after the 2005 Metrolink crash before the California State Assembly hearing on California commuter rail safety as a result of the Metrolink derailment.
 Mr. Hedlund presented evidence of the dangers of pushed trains and other safety measures that could have been taken to lessen train injuries.
 Several of the firm’s clients and victims from the 2005 Metrolink tragedy also testified.

 Several of the most injured Baum Hedlund clients, and a very outspoken widow, whose husband was killed in the 2005 Metrolink crash, and the firm’s Public Relations Director, flew to Sacramento together when the push vs pull passenger train Assembly bill was up for a vote before the State Senate.
 On the day before the vote, these clients urged 12 different Senators to vote “yes” on the bill and then they next day they each testified at the final Senate Transportation and Housing Committee hearing on the bill.

 Anyone seeking legal representation should Contact the train disaster attorneys at Baum Hedlund Aristei & Goldman, or call 800-827-0087 or 310-207-3233 for a free consultation.